Kerala TV journalist Vipin Chandh dies of COVID-19

-Television journalist Vipin Chandh died of COVID-19 related complications in Kochi early on Sunday.
-He was the chief reporter of Mathrubhumi News in Kochi.
+Kochi: Television journalist Vipin Chandh, the chief reporter of Mathrubhumi News here, died of COVID-19 related complications in the city early on Sunday, his family said.

 He was 42 and is survived by his wife and child.